 What happens if you recently moved to Texas?

 One of the interesting aspects of this pandemic has been demographic changes and migration patterns of people within the United States.
 One such pattern has been people moving from other states to the state of Texas.
 Anecdotally, I have met people from other states who have recently moved to Texas more than once on my street alone.
 With that in mind, you may be reading this blog post as someone who had recently drafted a will while living in another state.
-The question you need to ask yourself is how effective is a will from another state within the jurisdiction of Texas?
+The question you need to ask yourself is how effective a will from another state within the jurisdiction of Texas is?

 A probate court will likely have to perform some degree of research into your home state's laws even if the will can be judged based on the laws of your home state rather than Texas.
 That's not to mention any additional paperwork that must be filed or completed to probate them willfully.
 Additionally, the paperwork associated with your will from your home state may not comply with Texas law and could need to be updated.
-Bear in mind that if you created a will online that you cannot even be sure that the laws of the correct state are being followed.
+Bear in mind that if you created a will online, you could not even be sure that the laws of the correct state are being followed.

 Owning land in another state (not Texas)

 Again, wills are crucial to our society in that they provide us with a way to more or less guarantee that our wishes will be followed at death even after we are gone.
 Rather than leaving it up to the state of Texas to determine how property is divided at the time of our death, we see to it that our families understand what our wishes are through the drafting and execution of a will.
-Despite the difficulties associated with drafting a will and executing on wheels, I think doing so is much preferable to leaving it up to the state of Texas or any other state for that matter.
+Despite the difficulties associated with drafting a will and executing on wheels, I think doing so is much preferable to leaving it up to Texas or any other state for that matter.

-If you pass away without a will you guarantee that probate will have to be attended to
+If you pass away without a will, you guarantee that probate will have to be attended to

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog posts please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog posts, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed estate planning attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas probate and estate planning law as well as about how your family may be impacted by the filing of a probate case or by the drafting of a will.
+These consultations are a great way for you to learn more about the world of Texas probate and estate planning law, as well as about how your family may be impacted by the filing of a probate case or by the drafting of a will.